 We’ll talk about two things - a deep learning approach that solves the problem of reducing the sample size and an even more ambitious task - creating synthetic data that stores all the useful information about the sample.
 In this post you'll be learning to distill, so to speak.

-Data Distillation is a significant reduction of the sample that happens by creating artificial objects (synthetic data) that aggregate useful information stored in the data and allow tuning machine learning algorithms no less efficiently than on all data.
+DD is a significant reduction of the sample that happens by creating artificial objects (synthetic data) that aggregate useful information stored in the data and allow tuning machine learning algorithms no less efficiently than on all data to distill deep learning.

 Initially, the term "distillation" appeared in Hinton's work , then the "knowledge distillation” term was established and is now widely recognized.
 Knowledge distillation means the construction of a simple model based on complex/several models.
-Even though the terms sound similar, data distillation is a completely different topic that solves a different problem.
+It was introduced to distill neural network information.
+Even though the terms sound similar, it is a completely different topic that solves a different problem.

 acceleration of training/testing (preferably for a whole class of models),

 reducing the amount of data for storage (replacing the classic Instance Selection),

 answering a scientific question: how much information is contained in the data (how much we can “compress” it).

 The idea of deep learning distillation of data was proposed in the research paper , in which an MNIST dataset of 60,000 images was reduced to 10, ie. in synthetic learning there was one representative image for each class!
 At the same time, the LeNet was trained on synthetic data to approximately the same quality as for the entire sample (though much faster) and converged in several steps.
 However, training a differently provisioned network was already degrading the quality of the solution.
 Fig. 1 that came from the research paper shows the main result and the obtained synthetic data in the MNIST and CIFAR10 problems and it’s notable that for the MNIST dataset the data is not at all similar to real numbers, although it is logical to expect that a synthetic representative of class "zero" is something similar to zero, see also fig. 2.